mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 #### Recording the deposit of funds by a participant

-The existing administration API (see Ref_3 above) contains functions to enable an administrator to record a deposit made by a participant to an account.
+The existing administration API <sup>[3](https://mojaloop.io/documentation/api/central-ledger-api-specification.html)</sup> contains functions to enable an administrator to record a deposit made by a participant to an account.
 This process is described in Section 5.2 above.
-The API should be changed to align it with the structures used in the existing settlement API described in Ref_2 above.
+The API should be changed to align it with the structures used in the existing settlement API <sup>[2](https://github.com/mojaloop/central-settlement/blob/master/src/interface/swagger.json)</sup>.
 In addition, the signature of the API should be extended to allow the administrator to specify the account type that will be updated by the deposit.

 #### Recording the withdrawal of funds by a participant

-The existing administration API (see Ref_3 above) contains functions to enable an administrator to record a withdrawal made by a participant from an account.
+The existing administration API <sup>[3](https://mojaloop.io/documentation/api/central-ledger-api-specification.html)</sup> contains functions to enable an administrator to record a withdrawal made by a participant from an account.
 This process is described in Section 5.3 above.
-The API should be changed to align it with the structures used in the existing settlement API described in Ref_2 above.
+The API should be changed to align it with the structures used in the existing settlement API <sup>[2](https://github.com/mojaloop/central-settlement/blob/master/src/interface/swagger.json)</sup>.
 In addition, the signature of the API should be extended to allow the administrator to specify the account type that will be updated by the withdrawal.